pdestrais/MyCellar-Ionic-NodeJS-Angular/readme.md

      electron .

-### build prepare for the different deployment targets
+### for production : build for the different deployment targets

 - First, build the application for the 'client' directory.
 For the web, PWA or mobile targets :